 Gas explosions occur often when a gas leak comes into contact with an ignition source, which could be an open flame, static electricity, a spark, or other similar sources.
 Gas leaks can occur in your own home, in a workplace, or even in a public area where gas may be present.
 This ignition source lights up the gas to cause a combustion reaction and can cause very, very serious damage and injuries to the people in the vicinity.

 According to the U.S. Department of Transportation, Pipeline and Hazardous Materials Safety Administration (PHMSA), there were 158 natural-gas distribution pipeline incidents reported that killed 10 people and injured 50 people.
 This is a danger that can happen in many settings, and many times they can be prevented.
 In these cases, we are here to help you.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured due to a gas explosion, contact our office today for a free consultation.

 Sources of Gas Explosions

 Natural gas leaks are one component of these explosions along with an ignition source.
 These natural gas leaks commonly consist of methane, propane, and butane since they are often used for heating purposes.
 Most commonly, gas explosions take place in either an industrial or agricultural workplace setting or in a residential setting – both of which use plenty of natural gases or other hazardous substances.
 There are a few common sources of these natural gas explosions depending on the setting in which they occur, however, these are some of their more common causes and sources:

 - Leaking pipes or valves in gas ovens – This would result in the textbook gas leak in a residential home that can come into contact with a spark or flame.
 This accident can cause immense property damage and injuries.